-A Medium-Term Financial Plan, to provide an overview of the key messages in relation to the Orkney IJB's financial planning for 2019-22 and which links with the Strategic Plan, has been approved.
-It also provides an indication of the challenges and risks that may impact upon the finances of the Orkney IJB in the future as we strive to meet the health and social care needs of the people of Orkney.
+A Medium-Term Financial Plan which was approved in June 2019, provides an overview of the key messages in relation to the Orkney IJB's financial planning for 2019-22 and which links with the Strategic Plan, has been approved.
+It also provides an indication of the challenges and risks that may impact upon the finances of the Orkney

+IJB in the future as we strive to meet the health and social care needs of the people of Orkney.
 This will work alongside the Strategic Commissioning Implementation Plan.